Generic name: gentamicin [ jen-ta-MYE-sin ]

 Gentamicin is available only with your doctor's prescription.

 Many medicine have not been studied specifically in older people.
 Therefore, it may not be known whether they work exactly the same way they do in younger adults.
-Although there is no specific information comparing use of gentamicin in the elderly with use in other age groups, gentamicin is not expected to cause different side effects or problems in older people than it does in younger adults.
+Although there is no specific information comparing use of this medicine in the elderly with use in other age groups, this medicine is not expected to cause different side effects or problems in older people than it does in younger adults.

 Interactions with Medicines